smsamodal/devcon-coding-challenge/almost_matching/README.md

 # Almost Matching

 Kevin is working on implementing a search feature for a website.
 The search function should be able to find words even if they do not exactly match.
-Help Kevin by writing a function that compares two strings if they almost match.
+Help Kevin by writing a function that compares two strings to check if they almost match.

 ## Input
 Two strings, where: